Everest Base Camp Trek by Road

 Day 01: Arrival in Kathmandu

-Upon reaching Tribhuvan International Airport, one of our representatives will receive you.
-They will drive you toward the hotel.
 You can freshen up, eat something and rest in the hotel.
-In the evening, you can set out from the hotel to explore the nightlife of Kathmandu.
-You can try some local cuisines of Kathmandu to meet your tastebuds.
+In the evening, you can set out from the hotel to explore Kathmandu’s nightlife.
+You can try some local Kathmandu cuisine to satisfy your taste buds.
 You will spend the night in Kathmandu.

 Accommodation Hotel